michael-r-elp/random-memer-docker/README.md

 ### Usage Notes:

-* The API is deployed on Heroku free dyno which provides certain number of free compute hours per month, so app might stop working at the end of the month.
-You can deploy your own instance of the app on Heroku for free and use that.
+* The API is deployed on a Docker host which itself is installed on an Oracle Cloud Free Compute VM.
+You can deploy your own instance of the app as an Docker container.
-* The API is deployed on the free dyno provided by Heroku, which shuts-down if there is no request to it for some time, so sometimes it might take some time to load the image from the URL.
+* A premade docker image is not available for download, you'll have to build one yourself

 ### Credits
 This is a fork of [techytushar/random-memer](https://github.com/techytushar/random-memer)